-- 4. The sequence of filing the documentation must be kept in the same sequence as listed in this OHS requirements /specification and the OHS plan. - 5.
+- 1. OHS file means documents or records in permanent form, containing the information about the safety and health management system from inception, execution to completion of works. - 2.
+The main contractor is required to keep the OHS file on every project site.
+If there is more than one site per project, a file per site shall be kept at that site.
+The main Contractor may keep additional files at their head office as additional records.
+The OHS file shall be maintained by the main contractor on their project sites and shall be available on request for audit and inspection purposes. - 3.
+The OHS file shall consist of the OHS documentation/information in line with the OHS requirements/specification, legal and other requirements. - 4.
+The sequence of filing the documentation must be kept in the same sequence as listed in this OHS requirements /specification and the OHS plan. - 5.
 Each record shall be separated by partitions to afford easy identification and access.
 Each partition must be labelled. - 6.
 On completion of the work/project, the main contractor must hand over a consolidated health and safety file to the project manager. - 7.
 In case where the project is extended, should the documentation in the OHS files become cumbersome, the older documentation must be archived in boxes which shall be correctly labelled and be available for auditing purposes.
 The archived documentation must be handed over at the completion of the project.

-3.37 WORK STOPPAGE
+3.34 WORK STOPPAGE